Skip to main content

 • replayability

-Overall, the game's replayability is considered low, as players feel there are no additional game modes or significant incentives to replay after completing the main story.
-While some may find value in collecting artifacts or achieving better completion times, the lack of substantial content leads to a general consensus that the game does not justify its price for the limited playtime offered.
+Overall, the game's replayability is considered low, as players feel that once the main story is completed, there are limited incentives to replay, such as a lack of additional game modes.
+While some may find value in collecting artifacts or achieving better completion times, the short playtime and absence of multiplayer options contribute to a general sentiment that the game does not justify its price.

 • “Infinitely replayable with multiplayer options.”